jarokaz/tpu-gke-sandbox/examples/README.md

 The examples are all based on the [MaxText](https://github.com/google/maxtext/tree/main) code base.
 MaxText is a high-performance, highly scalable, open-source LLM code base written in pure Python/Jax.
 It is optimized for Google Cloud TPUs and can achieve 55% to 60% MFU (model flops utilization).
 MaxText is designed to be a launching point for ambitious LLM projects in both research and production.
 It is also an excellent code base for demonstrating large-scale training design and operational patterns as attempted in this guide.

 Before you can run the examples, you need to package MaxText as a training container image.
-You also need to build auxiliary images used in some examples, including a container image that packages the [TensorBoar uploader](https://cloud.google.com/vertex-ai/docs/experiments/tensorboard-overview#upload-tb-logs).
+You also need to build auxiliary images used in some examples, including a container image that packages the [TensorBoar uploader](https://cloud.google.com/vertex-ai/docs/experiments/tensorboard-overview#upload-tb-logs) and copy the datasets required by the samples to your Cloud Storage data and artifact repository.
 We have automated this process with Cloud Build.

-To build and push the container image to your Container Registry, run the following command:
+Modify the below settings to reflect your environment and submit the build:

 ```
 PROJECT_ID=jk-mlops-dev
+ARTIFACT_REPOSITORY_BUCKET_NAME=jk-gke-aiml-repository
+DATASETS_FOLDER=datasets
+DATASETS_URI=gs://$ARTIFACT_REPOSITORY_BUCKET_NAME/$DATASETS_FOLDER

 MAX_TEXT_IMAGE_NAME=maxtext-runner
 TB_UPLOADER_IMAGE_NAME=tb-uploader
 TB_UPLOADER_IMAGE_URI=gcr.io/$PROJECT_ID/$TB_UPLOADER_IMAGE_NAME

 gcloud builds submit \
 --project $PROJECT_ID \
---config build-images.yaml \
+--config build-images-datasets.yaml \
---substitutions _MAXTEXT_IMAGE_NAME=$MAX_TEXT_IMAGE_NAME,_TB_UPLOADER_IMAGE_URI=$TB_UPLOADER_IMAGE_URI \
+--substitutions _MAXTEXT_IMAGE_NAME=$MAX_TEXT_IMAGE_NAME,_TB_UPLOADER_IMAGE_URI=$TB_UPLOADER_IMAGE_URI,_DATASETS_URI=$DATASETS_URI \
 --machine-type=e2-highcpu-32 \
 --quiet
 ```